-A graduate of Chinese and Indian history from SOAS, I have lived and worked in East Asia and in Europe moving from corporates and NGOs.
-With this PhD I have returned to my deep-seated interest in food politics, culture and history, and my abiding passion for South and East Asia.
+A graduate of Chinese and Indian history from SOAS, I have lived and worked in East Asia and in Europe moving from corporate to NGO work.
+With this PhD I have returned to my deep-seated interest in food and identity, culture and history, and my affinity to South and East Asia.